Degerfors: Sveafallen

-Degesfors is the site of Sveafallen, a geological landscape of small canyons and giant's kettles.
+Degerfors is the site of Sveafallen, a geological landscape of small canyons and giant's kettles.
 Immediately south of Degerfors lies the nature reserve of Sveafallen.
 The reserve contains a series of small canyons as well as numerous and large giant's kettles.
 Sveafallen was long held to be the outlet of the Ancylus Lake, a fresh-water predecessor to the Baltic Sea.
 The site was first discovered in 1923 by Lennart von Post being the focus of a protracted and sometimes bitter scientific debate that involved not only von Post but also figures such as Henrik Munthe, Astrid Cleve and Curt Fredén.
 The site was initially proposed to be the dry remnant of a dramatic river or waterfall comparable to Niagara Falls.
 Research by Curt Fredén cast well founded doubts on this view, with the final demise being a 1981 study by Birgitta Ericsson et al showing that the giant's kettles in the area are older than the Ancylus Lake.
 Sveafallen is now believed to have formed by meltwater streams under the Fennoscandian ice sheet.